National Shrine of Our Lady of Fatima: The Dedication of the National Shrine

 The Solemn Dedication Rites of the National Shrine was held in the morning of December 11, 1982.
-It was led by the Apostolic Nuncio to the Philippines, Archbishop Bruno Torpigliani, as the principal consecrator, while Manila Archbishop Jaime Cardinal Sin as the main celebrant and homilist of the Eucharistic Celebration.
+It was led by the Apostolic Nuncio to the Philippines, Archbishop Bruno Torpigliani, as the principal consecrator, while Manila Archbishop, Cardinal Jaime Sin, as the main celebrant and homilist of the Eucharistic Celebration.
 Twelve archbishops and bishops from the different parts of the country were the consecrators of the 12 crosses.
 Luciano Guerra, rector of the Sanctuary and Shrine of Our Lady of Fatima in Fatima, Portugal graced the event as representative of the Bishop of Leiria, Alberto Cosme do Amaral.
 The rites of dedication rewarded the rigorous efforts of Izon, the lay leaders, parishioners, devotees, and benefactors in completing the construction of the church, after years of planning and fundraising.

+Patronage and canonical coronation of the image

+The City Council of Valenzuela, through their Ordinance Number 16, Series of 2011, formally declared the Virgin of Fatima as the patroness of Valenzuela City on February 28, 2011.
+Later, with the growing devotion and love for the Marian statue, the "National Pilgrim Image" of the shrine was first granted an episcopal coronation, with the rites presided by the now former bishop of Malolos, Jose Francisco Oliveros on May 13, 2017, which coincided with the centenary of the Fátima apparitions.
+The Sanctuary of Fátima from Portugal bestowed to the image its own episcopal crown along with a rosary.
+In 2022, the shrine made efforts to organize documents and gather testimonies for an official petition for a pontifical—canonical coronation for the same image.
+On November 21, 2023, the decree authorizing the coronation was formally granted, signed by the prefect of the Dicastery for Divine Worship and the Discipline of the Sacraments, Cardinal Arthur Roche.
+The image was canonically crowned on February 25, 2024, officiated by the Papal Nuncio to the Philippines, Charles John Brown.
+The commemorative act also marked the 38th anniversary of the EDSA People Power Revolution.

 Rectors

 Below is the list of shrine rectors, who also function as pastor or parish priest.